Cyprus

 Cyprus is an early adopter of the Common Reporting Standard (CRS) on automatic exchange of financial account information and also has signed an intergovernmental agreement (IGA) with the United States (US) for the Financial Account Tax Compliance Act (FATCA) (see the Other issues section for more information).

 With effect as of 1 January 2022, transfer pricing documentation requirements have been introduced.
-The transfer pricing documentation compliance obligations include the preparation of Master File, Cyprus Local File, and Summary Table for Cyprus tax resident persons and PEs of non-Cyprus tax resident persons situated in Cyprus that engage in transactions with related parties.
+The transfer pricing documentation compliance obligations include the preparation of Master File, Cyprus Local File, Summary Table, and Minimum Transfer Pricing Documentation for Cyprus tax resident persons and permanent establishments (PEs) of non-Cyprus tax resident persons situated in Cyprus that engage in transactions with related parties.

 - WHT of 17% applies on payments of dividends by non-quoted companies.